Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 This has the benefit of aligning with my circadian dip, so that my rest time overlaps with (better word?) the part of my day when my energy is lowest due to circadian effects, and I leverage / take advantage of the high energy and alertness due to the alerting signal.
 (If i’m not drained, these late hours are often my most productive and effective.)

-Secondly, this effectively gives me two work days [link to katja’s post], which is helpful for re-setting context.
+Secondly, this effectively gives me two work days, which is helpful for re-setting context.
 I’ll often do external-value creation work in the morning, and learning projects (ie internal value creation) in the evenings.

-Paul Graham says that he lived on a similar schedule when working on ViaWeb.
+Paul Graham reports that he [lived on a similar schedule](http://www.paulgraham.com/makersschedule.html) when working on ViaWeb.

 The timing of my break is flexible: depending on when I finish the first work block and when I feel ready to start the second (though I will often have some TAP chain for booting up into my second workblock), but it usually takes place somewhere in the span from 5 pm to around 9 pm.
 I’ll nap or do yoga, nidra if need it.
 This is when I eat my main meal, and I’ll sometimes take social time in here as well.
 Usually, I’ll hang out and talk with colleagues at the office, or whoever is around Event Horizon (a group house a few blocks from my room).
 If I had a partner, or someone I was casually dating, I would probably hang out with them around this time.